kgn3400/remote_activity_monitor/readme.md

 ## Configuration

-Configuration is setup via UI in Home Assistant.
-To add one, go to [Settings > Devices & Services](https://my.home-assistant.io/redirect/integrations) and click the add button.
+Configuration is done through the Home Assistant UI.
+To add a new entry, simply go to [Settings > Devices & Services](https://my.home-assistant.io/redirect/integrations) and click the add button.
 Next choose the [Remote activity monitor](https://my.home-assistant.io/redirect/config_flow_start?domain=remote_activity_monitor) option.

 Or click
 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=remote_activity_monitor)

-Choose whether it is a remote activity monitor integration or a main activity monitor integration which should be created.
-A remote activity monitor must always be created before creating a main activity monitor.
+Select whether you want to create a “Remote Activity Monitor” or a “Main Activity Monitor” integration.
+Note that you must always set up a Remote Activity Monitor first before you can create a Main Activity Monitor.
+This sequence ensures proper communication between your monitoring devices.

 <img src="https://kgn3400.github.io/remote_activity_monitor/assets/config-menu.png" width="400" height="auto" alt="Config">
 <br>

-On the remote Home Assistant, add the remote activity monitor integration.
-And select which entities to track.
+On the remote Home Assistant instance, add the Remote Activity Monitor integration.
+Then, simply select the entities you want to monitor.

 To access the remote Home Assistant, you need a Long-Lived Access Token.
 Generate a Long-Lived Access Token by logging into the remote Home Assistant, click on the [user profile icon](https://my.home-assistant.io/redirect/profile) and click on the security tab, then click "Create Token" under "Long-Lived Access Tokens".
 Copy the token and use it when creating the main activity monitor.